Carpobrotus: Uses

 Carpobrotus acinaciformis and Carpobrotus edulis are often used for groundcover due to their rapid growth, dense habit, and resistance to fire.
 Carpobrotus are also drought tolerant.

-Medicinal and nutritional value

 C. glaucescens is noted for its salty fruit, a rare property in fruits.

 Carpobrotus leaf juice can be used as a mild astringent.
 Applied to the skin, it is a popular emergency treatment for jellyfish and similar stings.
 When mixed with water it can be used to treat diarrhea and stomach cramps.
-It can also be used as a gargle for sore throat, laryngitis, and mild bacterial infections of the mouth.
-It can also be used externally, much like aloe vera, for wounds, mosquito bites and sunburn.
-It is also used to treat skin conditions.
+It can also be used as a gargle for sore throat, laryngitis, and mild bacterial infections of the mouth, and can be used externally, much like aloe vera, to treat wounds, mosquito bites, sunburn, and skin conditions.
 It was a remedy for tuberculosis mixed with honey and olive oil.
 The fruit has been used as a laxative.